seantrinh/thewolvesofwallstreet/README.md

 This repository contains code, information, and resources developed and used for the Stevens Algorithmic Trading Competition Spring 2019.
 For questions about the competition itself, please contact algotrading@stevens.edu.

-## Note for Thiago
+## Note

-The main Python script to run is located in the 'code' folder, under 'run.py'.
+The main Python script to run is located in the root directory, under 'run.py'.

 ## Tech Used